Trishna (2011 film): Plot

-Trishna escapes and returns to her family's village, where her mother and younger siblings receive her happily but her father continues to treat her coldly.
-At first she appears to be leading a normal life, but in the tragic climax Trishna finds an isolated spot and commits suicide by stabbing herself with the same kitchen knife used to kill Jay.
+She escapes and returns to her family's village, where her mother and younger siblings receive her happily.
+However, her father continues to treat her coldly.
+Despite appearing to have a normal life, Trishna eventually commits suicide by stabbing herself with the same knife used to kill Jay.

 Main cast

 Production

 The film was produced by Winterbottom's production company Revolution Films in co-production with Film i Väst and Bob Film Sweden, and in association with Anurag Kashyap Films.
 It received financial support from the UK Film Council and the Swedish Film Institute.
 Filming took place in Jaipur, Rajasthan.